muhamadsafa/muhamadsafa/README.md

 <!-- About Me -->
 ## 🚀 About Me
 - 👋 Hi, I’m @muhamadsafa
-- 👀 I’m interested in Web Development, System Analyst, UIUX Design and, Data Science
+- 👀 I’m interested in IT Development, QA Engineer, and System Analyst.
-- 🌱 I’m currently learning, HTML,CSS, PHP, JavaScript, Python, and etc.

 <!-- Featured Projects
 ## 🛠️ Featured Projects